Shared Server Settings

-By defining your shared servers on WiseCP, you can make shared hosting and shared virtual server sales.
+By defining a large number of shared servers on WISECP, you can sell shared hosting service and virtual server service.

 To do this, you need to:

-- Go to Control Panel > Products/Services > Hosting/Server > Shared Server Settings.
+- Go to Admin Area > Services > Hosting Management > Server Settings

 - On the page that opens, define the following fields to be correct and valid.

 A name that identifies your shared server.
 It is usually the name given in the form of server1.example.com.

 is the NS information for your shared server.
 You must define the NS information linked to your server.
 Otherwise, you will encounter an error message.

 Select which infrastructure the shared server is on.
 For example: cPanel, Plesk, DirectAdmin etc. or any vmpanel.

 Identify the IP address of the shared server.